v-espitalier/reproduced_papers/QORC/README.md

 ![MNIST quantum reservoir performances](results/main_graph.png)

 In the precedent graph, bunching was manually disabled when the condition `n_photons * n_photons < n_modes` was met, to ensure more precise calculations.
+The results obtained are comparable to those reported in the reference paper.

 Graph comparing the quantum reservoir computing (QRC) method with the classical Random Fourier Features (RFF) method, a fast approximation of the Radial Basis Function (RBF) kernel.
 For the QRC, the number of photons is fixed at 3, as specified in the reference paper.